Lvdl1999/ProgrammeerProject/PROCESS.md

 Also I decided to do a GridView in the UI from ResultsActivity instead of a Listview.

 ### Day 7
-Working on completen the recipe requests for the alpha version this week.
+Working on completing the recipe requests for the alpha version this week.
+The GetRequest works too.
+The data only had to be put in textviews etc to show details of the recipe in the RecipeActivity.
+After this i'll start working on using a DB to add users recipes.